-Section 644.145 RSMo requires the Department of Natural Resources ("Department" or "DNR") to make a "finding of affordability" when "issuing permits under" or "enforcing provisions of" state or federal clean water laws "pertaining to any portion of a combined or separate sanitary sewer system for publicly-owned treatment works."
-This cost analysis does not dictate that a permittee will upgrade their facility, or how the permittee will comply with the new permit requirements.
+Section 644.145 RSMo requires the Department of Natural Resources (Department) to make a "finding of affordability" when "issuing permits under" or "enforcing provisions of" state or federal clean water laws "pertaining to any portion of a combined or separate sanitary sewer system for publicly-owned treatment works."
+This cost analysis does not dictate that the permittee will upgrade their facility, or how the permittee will comply with new permit requirements.
+The results of this analysis are used to determine an adequate compliance schedule for the permit that may mitigate the financial burden of new permit requirements.